KiranMP2/ENCODER8TO3DATAFLOW/README.md

 Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.

-Developed by: SYED SAIF SYED GHOUSE
+Developed by: KIRAN.MP

-RegisterNumber: 24009014
+RegisterNumber: 24000839